EPS vs. XPS vs. GPS

 - Blown In Cellulose – Popular in remodeling projects; holes are cut in the wall to fill the cavity with insulation, or it is sprayed into the attic.

 Although adding insulation to a home can reduce sound transmission and create a quieter interior, rigid foam insulation is not intended for sound dampening.
 Open cell insulation products are better suited for reducing sound transmission, while closed cell insulation is better for providing insulation value.
+The video below explains the main differences between EPS, XPS and GPS.

 In this article we’ll focus on rigid foam insulation for use inside wall applications, comparing three popular types: